-Help to raise a concern or make a complaint
+How to raise a concern about a care service

-If you need more help and support to make a complaint then an advocate could help.
+If you need support to make a complaint then an advocate could help.
 Advocacy is about supporting you to be heard, helping you to understand your rights, choices and options, and assisting you to make your own decisions to help you make positive changes in your life.
+Find out more...

 Finally, if you have concerns about a service you or a relative have received, tell us about it too.
 We log concerns to build up a picture of where services are not working well.
 We like to hear about good practice too.
 Click here to contact us.

 Worried about abuse

 Some adults are more at risk of being abused than others, such as:

 - older people

 - people with a visual or hearing impairment